lorenaterenzi/age-calculator/README.md

 # Frontend Mentor - Age calculator app solution

 This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+You can access it here: https://age-calculator-phi-coral.vercel.app/

 ![age-calc-img](https://github.com/lorenaterenzi/age-calculator/assets/131212075/b171e6a9-67d8-4923-abbe-7999a8f8ace3)